datafolklabs/cement/doc/source/dev/controllers.rst

 useless when used directly and therefore should be used as a Base class to create your own application controllers from.

-The following controllers are included and maintained with Cement2:
+The following controllers are included and maintained with Cement:

-    * :ref:`CementBaseController <cement2.core.controller>`
+    * :ref:`CementBaseController <cement.core.controller>`

-Please reference the :ref:`IController <cement2.core.controller>` interface
+Please reference the :ref:`IController <cement.core.controller>` interface
 documentation for writing your own controller.